airspeed-velocity/asv/docs/source/installing.rst

 - `six <http://pythonhosted.org/six/>`__, 1.4 or later

-One of the following:
+and one of the following:

-- `virtualenv <http://virtualenv.org/>`__, 1.10 or later (this is true
+- `virtualenv <http://virtualenv.org/>`__, 1.10 or later (it is required
-  even with Python 3.3, where virtualenv is included as venv, since venv is not compatible with other versions of Python).
+  also on Python 3, where virtualenv is included as venv, since venv is not compatible with other versions of Python).

   Note that virtualenv 1.11.0 will not work, as it contains a bug in